artaio/arta-browser/README.md

+### Pre-release notice

+arta-browser is in a pre-release beta.
+The package's API is unstable and expected to change prior to public release.
+Please only make use of the package in coordination with ARTA during this period.

 # arta-browser

 Our Estimates widget allows you to display non-bookable shipping estimates to your customers during the product discovery phase, in order to give your customers the all-in cost insights they’re looking for.
 Our mobile-friendly javascript widget is easy to set up and is designed to reduce drop-offs, caused by surprise shipping costs, further down the conversion funnel.